fractal-analytics-platform/fractal-server/docs/contribute.md

 * The `main` branch is checked out.
 * You reviewed dependencies, and the lock file is up to date with ``pyproject.toml``.
 * The current HEAD of the `main` branch passes all the tests (note: make sure that you are using the poetry-installed local package).
 * You updated the changelog (note: this is not yet in-place).

-Actual release:
+Actual **release instructions**:

 1. Use:
 ```